dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

   - An edit (pencil) button to open the layer configuration dialog

+  - An eye symbol for toggling the visibility of the layer

   - A slider for modifying the layer transparency

+  - A more actions (three dots) button with additional options:

+      - **Download data** allows you to download the data for this layer in GeoJSON format for use in other mapping software

+      - **Edit layer** is the same as edit button above

-  - A delete (trash can) icon to remove the layer from the current thematic map.
+      - **Remove layer** will remove this layer from the current map.

 ### Create an event layer